A Storied Speaker who will connect with your audience and impact them to find their true potential

 I could not allow this devastating turn of events define me.
 I fought against all odds and ran my 7th half marathon a mere 10 months after being hospital-bed ridden.

 Having a stroke was not my first life-altering set-back.
 As a young girl, I battled eating disorders for over 10 years and in my late 20’s, was the victim of a near-fatal car crash.

-I am proud to be on the board of Women’s Brain Health Initiative and represent Sheena’s Place as an Ambassador.
+I write for the Huffington Post Blog and am proud to be on the board of Women’s Brain Health Initiative and represent Sheena’s Place as an Ambassador.

 I graduated from the University of Toronto with a BSc Degree in Psychology, and went on to pursue certificate training in business studies at the Rotman School of Management.
 I went on to earn my Masters Degree in business studies abroad in London and Paris at the European School of Business.